cfengine/documentation/examples/enterprise-api-examples/browsing-host-information.markdown

 ## Example: Looking Up Hosts By Hostname

-Contexts are powerful, as you can use them to categorize hosts according to a rich set of tags.
+Contexts, also known as classes, are powerful.
+You can use them to categorize hosts according to a rich set of tags.
 For example, each host is automatically tagged with a canonicalized version of its hostname and IP-address.
 So we could lookup the host with hostname `windows2003-2.test.cfengine.com` as follows (lines split and indented for presentability).

 **Request**